TN1

 Overview

-TN1 is a minimalist full-chain fitness routine engineered for functional strength and efficient body maintenance.
-It is comprised solely of compound lifts that train all major axes of the body across 4 compact 1-hour workouts, 2 per week.
-There are 5 barbell lifts and 3 bodyweight exercises to master.
+TN1 is a minimalist full-chain strength routine engineered for functional fitness and efficient body maintenance.
+It is comprised solely of compound lifts that train all major axes of the body.
+There are 5 barbell lifts in 4 workouts with 3 calisthenics exercises, 2 days/week, 1 hour each.

 TN1 is completely modular in that all individual days provide a standalone full-body workout.
-Simply choose the next day (or any) in the A/B/X/Y sequence once recovered and ready to lift.
-The default schedule provides a biweekly routine and leaves Wednesdays & weekends free, but it can be deviated from or returned to without issue.
-Choose Sunday as day 1 to lift Monday/Thursday, choose Monday to lift Tuesday/Friday, or use any other permutation with at least 2 days between workouts.
+Simply choose the next day (or any day) in the A-B-X-Y sequence once recovered and ready to lift.
+There is a default schedule, but it can be deviated from or returned to without issue.

 Exercises